Phrynocephalus guttatus

 Phrynocephalus guttatus, also known commonly as the spotted toadhead agama, the Saissan toad-headed agama, the Central Asian toadhead agama, and Salensky's toadhead agama, is a species of lizard in the family Agamidae.
 The species is native to southeastern Europe and western Asia.
 There are five recognized subspecies.

 Geographic range

-P. guttatus is found in Kazakhstan, southern Russia, Turkmenistan, and Uzbekistan.
+Phrynocephalus guttatus is found in Kazakhstan, southern Russia, Turkmenistan, and Uzbekistan.

 Habitat

-The preferred natural habitat of P. guttatus is desert, at altitudes from 16 m below sea level to 1,000 m.
+The preferred natural habitat of Phrynocephalus guttatus is desert, at altitudes from 16 m below sea level to 1,000 m.